binuri2018/binuri2018/README.md

-I'm an enthusiastic IT undergraduate with a deep interest in software engineering and web development.
+An enthusiastic IT undergraduate with a deep interest in software engineering and web development.
 I’m driven by the challenge of creating impactful, user-centric applications that address real-world needs.
 With hands-on experience in full-stack development, I thrive in team settings and am quick to embrace new tools and technologies.
 My core strengths lie in analytical thinking, precision, clear communication, and a strong commitment to continuous learning and innovation.

 ### 👩‍💻 About Me